 The ad featured scenes showing young adults engaged in a succession of highly dangerous activities.
 Various scenes had the appearance of being filmed on mobile phones, including some which featured overlaid graphics to look

 like video clips on social media.
 A couple of scenes were shot as if the viewer were looking up through the screen of a smartphone, including a shot with overlaid social media-type graphics which showed a woman swiping the word ACCEPT .
 Those

 scenes established the film's theme of young people daring each other, via social media, to video themselves undertaking dangerous behaviour and post the video on social media as proof they had completed the challenge.
-We noted that the theme tapped
+We noted that the theme tapped into

-into an ongoing trend in youth culture of young people challenging each other on social media into potentially dangerous behaviour, such as Neknominate and the Cinnamon Challenge .
+an ongoing trend in youth culture of young people challenging each other on social media into potentially dangerous behaviour, such as Neknominate and the Cinnamon Challenge .

 require participants to engage in any of the behaviour featured in the ad, and that some scenes showed the negative consequences of such behaviour.
 However, we considered that in the context of youth culture around social media challenges, the ad's

 challenge to viewers to show some nerve in accompaniment with the scenes of young people engaging in dangerous behaviour condoned, and was likely to encourage, behaviour that prejudiced health or safety.
 We acknowledged Clearcast had applied a

 scheduling restriction to prevent the ad being broadcast before 9 pm, but we considered that because it both condoned dangerous practices and was likely to encourage viewers, particularly teenagers and young adults, to engage in dangerous practices, it

 should not have been broadcast at any time.
 We concluded the ad therefore breached the Code.

 The ad must not appear again in the form complained about.

 A Youtube ad for Kronenbourg, seen on 18 June 2016, featured Eric Cantona playing a fictional character who, with two dogs who wore barrels containing Kronenbourg around their necks, said delivered Kronenbourg to the deserving .
-In
+In other

 in the snow.
 The dogs dug him out of the snow and he was then seen sitting on a rock shivering holding a pint of Kronenbourg.
 In a third scenario, an actor was on stage playing a dramatic suicide scene and Eric Cantona's character in the audience was

 seen rolling his eyes and sighing, as though he disliked the actor's performance.
 Once the performance was over, the actor received a standing ovation from the rest of the audience and the Alsace-tian dogs delivered his pint of Kronenbourg in recognition

 of his success.
 In the final scene, Eric Cantona's character stated Man's best friend delivering one of man's greatest achievements.
 A taste supreme .

-The Youth Alcohol Advertising Council (YAAC) challenged whether the ad implied that alcohol:
+The Youth Alcohol Advertising Council (YAAC) challenged whether the ad

 could enhance confidence; and